What to do if tensions rise during onboarding despite good preparation? Which steps are to be taken? An overview!

 - To what extent are rapid prototyping and co-creation used to develop solutions?
 (Speed)

-The new manager can gain a lot of strength and energy from co-creation with other innovators.
+The new leader can gain a lot of strength and energy from co-creation with other innovators.
 This does not only mean the colleagues who are also new to the company.
-It refers to all employees who do pioneering work.
-A newcomer who quickly builds a network of experienced and new employees has created good starting conditions for successful onboarding.
-Whether in an informal peer group or an officially nominated task force, the newcomer can reinvent future together with like-minded people.
+It's everyone Employees meant to do pioneering work.
+A newcomer who quickly enters Network of company-experienced and new employees has created good starting conditions for successful onboarding.
+Whether in an informal peer group or an officially nominated task force, the newcomer can reinvent the future together with like-minded people.